Skip to Content

 Gelato in a cone

 Because you can’t write about Italian food and not include gelato.
 Our favorites were the stracciatella (i.e., chocolate chip) and chocolate at La Cremeria delle Erbe.
+You know it’s good when there is a long line of locals waiting to sample what’s inside.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.